Lots of questions about the “science of reading” this week.

 Many of those Reading Research Quarterly articles were aimed at trying to expand the scope of how science of reading is currently being discussed.
 It’s great to try to reveal the entire scope of evidence that is encompassed by science of reading, unless the point is to distract folks from ensuring their kids get explicit phonics teaching.

 I make that point because I know of no one who uses the term science of reading to exclude research on vocabulary, reading comprehension, domain knowledge, or oral language, no matter how narrowly they may be using the term in a specific instance.
-Reading researchers shouldn’t feel threatened when parents try to make sure that some of that research is being applied.
+Reading researchers shouldn’t feel threatened when parents try to make sure that a particular part of the research is applied and applied well.

-In case, that isn’t clear: Indeed, a science of reading instruction includes more than phonemic awareness, letter name learning, phonics, decoding, and text reading fluency; but it, importantly, includes all of those, too.
+In case that isn’t clear: Indeed, a science of reading instruction includes more than phonemic awareness, letter name learning, phonics, decoding, and text reading fluency.
+But importantly, a science of reading includes all of those aspects of reading, as well.

 How Does Science of Reading Differ from National Reading Panel?